He who tills his land will have plenty of food, but he who follows empty pursuits will have poverty in plenty

 Lotteries and Ponzi Schemes

-No one in their right mind deliberately follows or gives chase to something they know to be of no real value.
-For example, no one would buy a lottery ticket if they knew it was a losing number.
-Ponzi schemes work well because people are so blinded by fat and easy profits that they don’t really care how the profits are generated.
-They exercise no due diligence to inspect the economic engine behind the investment.
-The largest Ponzi scheme (so far) totalling over $50 billion was orchestrated by Berni Madoff, arrested and imprisoned in 2009.
+28.19 rs lotterywinner 132665 8440No one in their right mind deliberately pursues something they know to be of no real value.
+No one would buy a lottery ticket that they knew was a losing number.
+Ponzi schemes work because people are blinded by fat and easy profits, so they don’t care how those profits are generated.
+They exercise no due diligence in inspecting the economic engine behind the investment.
+The largest Ponzi scheme—so far, totalling over $50 billion—was orchestrated by Berni Madoff, convicted and imprisoned in 2009.

 Diversification or “Diworsification”

-While working for Shell Canada, an oil and gas and petrochemical company, I recall a time of economic slowdown when Shell had to sell its non-core businesses which it had acquired during the boom times.
+28.19 distractionsignWhile I was working for Shell Canada, an oil and gas and petrochemical company, a period of economic slowdown came, forcing Shell to sell off its non-core assets, acquired during the previous boom.
 These included Alphatext, a word-processing company, Woodex, a manufacturer of wood pellets for wood-burning stoves, and Enviroglass, a producer of fiberglass underground fuel tanks.
-All theses ancillary businesses were not deemed profitable enough to warrant distraction from Shell’s core business.
-Wandering from the “cash cow” in pursuit of a good idea is easy, but the good idea may cause enough distraction to bring poverty.
+All these ancillary businesses were deemed too unprofitable warrant Shell’s distraction from its core enterprise.
+Likewise, drifting from our own proven “cash cow” in pursuit of a “good idea” is very easy, but that may become a very expensive distraction.

-Dreams Fuelled by Money Makers
+Dreams Fuelled by Available Resources

 Our Maker, Saviour, and Friend

 Jesus warned His disciples, “No one, after putting his hand to the plough and looking back, is fit for the kingdom of God,” (Luke 9:62).
+Building the Kingdom of God, like farming, demands maximum effort.

-- Memorize the text and Proverbs 12:11 in your favourite Bible translation and think about both texts often.
+• Memorize the text and Proverbs 12:11 in your favourite Bible translation and think about both texts often.

-- Keep your mind on the job; don’t daydream.
+• Keep your mind on the job; don’t daydream.
 MIND your own business.
 Do your part and ask God to do His.

-- Thoroughly investigate new business opportunities before giving them personal time and energy.
+• Thoroughly investigate new business opportunities before giving them personal time and energy.

-- Obtain wise business council before embarking on a new opportunity, even if it seems like a sure winner.
+• Obtain wise business council before embarking on a new opportunity, even if it seems like a sure winner.

 Which of these steps, if any, does Jesus want you to take first?
 Ask Him.